LachlanMcKee/LachlanMcKee.github.io/gsonpath.md

 * [Javadoc](javadoc)

 # Introduction
-Reading and writing JSON is a common practice when working with REST APIs.
-One of the most popular Java libraries for reading and writing JSON is [Gson](https://github.com/google/gson), a library written and maintained by Google.
+Reading and writing JSON is a common place when working with REST APIs.
+One of the most popular Java libraries used for this purpose is [Gson](https://github.com/google/gson), which is a library written and maintained by Google.

-Gson Path at its core is a Java annotation processor which generates Gson Type Adapters at compile time to avoid costly reflection at runtime.
+Gson Path is a Java annotation processor which generates Gson Type Adapters at compile time to avoid costly reflection at runtime.
 It also hosts a multitude of other features which will be described within this document.

 # Usage

-Getting started using Gson Path is extremely simple.
-If you have not already done so, go to the [download](#download) section and add the dependency to your build.
+Getting started using Gson Path is straight forward.
+If you have not already done so, visit the [download](#download) section and add the dependencies to your build.

-Since Gson Path is an annotation processor, the majority of the work is done for you during compilation.
-Every class annotated with the `@AutoGsonAdapter` annotation will prompt the library to generate a Type Adapter.
-There are many examples of the annotation usage described in the [features](#features) section.
+As Gson Path is an annotation processor, the majority of the heavy lifting is done during compilation.
+Every class annotated with the `@AutoGsonAdapter` annotation will generate a Type Adapter.
+The annotation exposes a rich set of configurations, and there are many examples their usage discussed in the [features](#features) section.

-To make use of these generated classes, you must add the Gson Path Type Adapter Factory:
+To add these generated classes into your project, the Gson Path Type Adapter Factory must be added to the Gson instance, as shown below:

 ```java
 GsonBuilder gsonBuilder = new GsonBuilder();